AdobeDocs/campaign-classic.fr-FR/help/technotes/using/apple-mail-app-privacy-protection.md

 #### Comment conserver les données de suivi ?

-Pour conserver les données de suivi, vous devez les exporter d’Adobe Campaign vers votre système d’informations.
+To preserve tracking data, you must export it from Adobe Campaign to your information system.
 [En savoir plus](../../platform/using/get-started-data-import-export.md).

 >[!IMPORTANT]
 >